adamosoftware/Postulate.Orm/Core/readme.txt

 3. If you're building an ASP.NET MVC app, install package Postulate.Mvc to get a lot of Postulate productivity features for MVC development.
    Source and more info is here: https://github.com/adamosoftware/Postulate.Mvc

-Don't hesitate to reach to me if you have questions.
+Don't hesitate to reach out to me if you have questions.

 Adam O'Neil
 adamosoftware@gmail.com